GluuFederation/docs-clustermgr-prod/3.1.3/source/installation/index.md

 ### Log In

-Navigate to the cluster-mgr web GUI on your local machine:
+Navigate to the Cluster Manager web GUI on your local machine:

 ```
 http://localhost:5000/